Durango to Silverton, Colorado

 Use the endpoint deliberately for food, photos, and mining-town wandering instead of treating it as a platform break.

-Durango base
+Durango overnight

 What to Bring